 East Africa Regional

 Over the last decade, Ethiopia has made tremendous development gains in education, health and food security.
-Despite the regular cycle of drought that affects parts of the country, the number of emergency beneficiaries has dropped from 15 million in 2003 to 5.6 million in 2012.
-GDP growth has reached nine percent.
-The addition of 38,000 health extension workers has helped reduce the child mortality rate by more than five percent a year.
+In 2015, GDP growth was 10.5 percent (World Bank).
+The addition of 38,000 health extension workers has helped reduce the under five child mortality rate by more than six percent a year since 2000.

 In Guyana, USAID programs focus on health, economic growth, and democracy and governance.